Almost reducibility and oscillatory growth of Sobolev norms: Introduction and main results

 Different from the above achievements, the present work deals with the quantum Hamiltonian for which the reducibility is not expectable.
 In this situation, it is not possible to simply conjugate the original time dependent Hamiltonian PDE to a constant one by a unitary transformation, but the theory of Eliasson \cite{Eli1992} is still helpful to realize the almost reducibility of Eq. (\ref{eq_original}), by asymptotically conjugating the original Hamiltonian to constant via a sequence of unitary transformations.
 The possible divergence of this sequence makes it useless to exploit the long-time behavior of solutions by simply calculating with the constant quantum Hamiltonian.
 It is more reasonable to focus on a certain time dependent state after the application of finitely many unitary transformations, with the time dependent part arbitrarily small according to the prescribed time.

-To show the optimality of $o(t^s)-$upper bound, our proof is based on fast approximation conjugation method or the well-known Anosov-Katok construction \cite{AK1970}, this is the first novelty of our proof.
-Anosov and Katok \cite{AK1970} first developed this method to construct mixing diffeomorphisms of the unit disc arbitrarily close to Liouvillean rotations.
+To show the optimality of $o(t^s)-$upper bound in Theorem \ref{thm_growth_upper}, the proof of Theorem \ref{thm_sub_polynome} is based on fast approximation conjugation method or the well-known Anosov-Katok construction.
+This is the first novelty of this paper.
+Anosov-Katok \cite{AK1970} first developed this method to construct mixing diffeomorphisms of the unit disc arbitrarily close to Liouvillean rotations.
 We give a sketch of the constructions as follows.
 The irrational number $\rho$ is Liouvillean, if there exist sequences $p_{n}, q _{n} \in \N ^{*}$ such that

 It is tempting to study diffeomorphisms with rotation number equal to $\rho$, by approximating them from diffeomorphisms that are conjugate to periodic rotation $T_{p_{n}/q_{n}}.$ A diffeomorphism $f_{n}$ is constructed such that